sourcegraph/about/content/terms/resident-architecture.md

 The parties agree that the following rules shall apply to the consumption of hours set forth above:
   - (a) Availability: Unless otherwise agreed by the parties in writing, Professional Services will be performed Monday through Friday, between the hours of 8:00 a.m. – 7:00 p.m. in the Customer’s local time zone.
 Work outside of the hours above, work on weekends or on local holidays must be pre-approved in writing by Sourcegraph.
   - (b) Location: Professional Services will be performed at a remote location.
-  - (c) Multiple Personnel: Sourcegrah may, at its sole discretion, choose to engage different consulting personnel for different portions of the Professional Services.
+  - (c) Multiple Personnel: Sourcegraph may, at its sole discretion, choose to engage different consulting personnel for different portions of the Professional Services.
   - (d) Any hours set forth above not consumed during the Subscription Period will expire.

 ### Resident Architect Packages